AI Summary

 Captcha by BestWebSoft is a WordPress CAPTCHA plugin for protecting your site from spam.

-If you’d like to use CAPTCHA to protect your forms, then we’d recommend sticking with WPForms.
-But if it’s the other areas of your site you’re more concerned about, then Captcha by BestWebSoft is a good option to consider.
+If you want CAPTCHA on your forms, I’d stick with WPForms.
+But if it’s other areas of your site you’re concerned about, Captcha by BestWebSoft is a good option.

 8. CleanTalk Anti-Spam

-⚠️ Security Advisory: In November 2024, two critical vulnerabilities were discovered and patched in the CleanTalk Anti-Spam plugin.
-Ensure your CleanTalk plugin is updated to the latest version to mitigate these vulnerabilities.
-Regularly monitor the plugin’s changelog and security advisories for any further updates.
+⚠️ Security advisory: In November 2024, two critical vulnerabilities were discovered and patched in the CleanTalk Anti-Spam plugin.
+Make sure your CleanTalk plugin is updated to the latest version, and keep an eye on its changelog and security advisories.

 9. WP Cerber Security

-WP Cerber Security is a WordPress anti-spam and security plugin that offers comprehensive protection for your site.
+WP Cerber Security is a WordPress anti-spam and security plugin that offers comprehensive site protection.

-⚠️ Security Advisory: In 2022, WP Cerber was removed from the WordPress Plugin Repository due to an unpatched vulnerability.
-The plugin author has since addressed the issue, and the plugin is now available for download and updates through the official WP Cerber website.
-If you choose to use WP Cerber, ensure you download it directly from the official website or WordPress repository to receive the latest updates and security patches.
-Be cautious of outdated versions that may still exist on third-party sites.
+⚠️ Security advisory: In 2022, WP Cerber was removed from the WordPress Plugin Repository over an unpatched vulnerability.
+The author has since addressed it, and the plugin is available again.
+If you use it, download it directly from the official WP Cerber website or the WordPress repository to get the latest updates, and avoid outdated copies on third-party sites.

 Our Verdict: Which Is the Best Anti-Spam Plugin for WordPress?

-Which anti-spam is best?
-That depends on your goals.
+Which anti-spam plugin is best depends on your goals.

-To protect your forms, WPForms is hands down the best anti-spam plugin.
-Remember, WPForms helps to protect your site from spam using a range of tools which include the:
+To protect your forms, WPForms is the clear winner.
+It defends your site with a range of tools, including the:

 - Country and keyword blockers